Dingane: Conflict with Voortrekkers

 In November 1837 Dingane met with Piet Retief, leader of the Voortrekkers.
 In return for their recovering some stolen cattle, Dingane signed a deed of cession of lands (written in English) to the Voortrekkers.
 It is generally believed that Dingane knew what he was signing although he could not have had any formal education, have read the contents of the document or have understood the concept of permanent land ownership since it was not a custom of the Zulus to assign land to individuals permanently.
 On 6 February 1838, after two days of feasting, the chief had Retief and his diplomatic party killed.

 They had been told to leave their firearms outside the royal kraal.
-Suddenly, when the dancing had reached a frenzied climax, Dingane leapt to his feet and shouted Bulalani abathakathi! ("Kill the wizards!")
-The men were totally overpowered and dragged away to the hill kwaMatiwane, named after a chief who had been killed there.
+Suddenly, when the dancing had reached a frenzied climax, Dingane leapt to his feet and shouted Bulalani abathakathi!

+The men were overpowered and dragged away to the hill kwaMatiwane, named after a chief, Matiwane, who had been killed there.
 Retief and his men were killed.
 It is alleged by some that they were killed because they withheld some of the cattle recovered from Chief Sekonyela.
 The general opinion is that Dingane did not wish to yield the land ceded to them in the treaty and mistrusted the presence of the Voortrekkers.

 At the same time, Dingane's forces killed Retief's undefended trek party, about 500 Boers and native servants, including women and children.
 The Boers called it the Weenen massacre.
 The nearby present-day town of Weenen (Dutch for "weeping") was named by early settlers in memory of the massacre.

-In a further act of war, Dingane ordered his army also to seek and kill the group of Voortrekkers under Andries Pretorius.
+Dingane ordered his army to seek and kill the group of Voortrekkers under Andries Pretorius.
 The Zulu impis attacked the Voortrekker encampment, but they were defeated in the ensuing Battle of Blood River.
-An estimated 3,000 Zulus were killed, and three Voortrekkers were slightly wounded.
+An estimated 3,000 Zulus were killed.
 Dingane's commander at the battle was Ndlela kaSompisi.

 Overthrow and death

-In January 1840, Pretorius and a force of 400 Boers helped Mpande in his revolt against Dingane, which resulted in the latter's overthrow and death.
+In January 1840, Pretorius and a force of 400 Boers helped Mpande in his revolt against his half-brother Dingane, which resulted in the latter's overthrow and death.
+Mpande succeeded Dingane.
 At the Battle of Maqongqo, many of Dingane's own men deserted to Mpande's army.
 Dingane had his general, Ndlela kaSompisi, executed, and with a few followers, he sought refuge in Nayawo territory on the Lubombo mountains.
 A group of Nyawo and Swazi assassinated him in Hlatikhulu Forest.

-He was succeeded as king by Mpande, who was a half-brother to both Dingane and Shaka.
 Dingane's grave is near Ingwavuma in the Hlatikulu Forest, an hour's drive from Tembe elephant park.